 Nike’s knowledge base does a great job of representing its brand.

-Instead of calling it a list of frequently asked questions, it uses sports terminology and calls it “Quick Assists.”
-It's also done an excellent job grouping commonly asked questions directly at the top.
+Instead of calling it a list of frequently asked questions, they use sports terminology and call it “Quick Assists.”
+They’ve also done an excellent job grouping commonly asked questions directly at the top.

 It’s essential to ensure that your knowledge base reflects the tone and design of your brand; otherwise, your customers will feel alienated.
 Language and representation are critical, especially if this is one of the first things that shows up in search results for your product.